joakim/tent-share/README.md

 #### Share _anything_, you say?

 A link can point to anywhere on the web.
 But let's think bigger than that.
 A `share` may reference any Tent post type, so it would only be limited by the post types that are and what they can do.
-Photos, songs, files.
+Photos, songs, files…

 You could even think of the [Internet of Things](https://www.youtube.com/watch?v=yDYCf4ONh5M#t=681) of the future.
 You could share a book you just read (its UUID instead of a link to Amazon), the episode of a TV show you're watching (its UUID from some TV episode database), your airline flight, or a physical location (referencing a `location` post instead of a Google Maps link).
 So yes, potentially _anything_.